Psychology and Human Services, BS

 6

 Excludes PHED activity, 1000 level HFMG, TECH, and MSL courses; courses offered for institutional credit only; and career program courses not specifically approved in advance.
-Please note students may use only one PSYC course in this area.

 Advanced Behavioral Health

-Complete the following five required three-hour courses:
+Complete the below required course:

 PSYC 3140Crisis Intervention3